-- (1) Realistic virtual humans created by a 3D-reconstruction photogrammetry process striving for life and human-like appearance. - (2) Stylized virtual humans of lower realism and anthropomorphism, based on a cartoon-style 3D model with human anatomy but simplified composition.
+(1) Realistic virtual humans created by a 3D-reconstruction photogrammetry process striving for life and human-like appearance.

+(2) Stylized virtual humans of lower realism and anthropomorphism, based on a cartoon-style 3D model with human anatomy but simplified composition.

 As for the group of others, we manipulated the group's configuration to be either realistic or stylized, i.e., a homogeneous group of virtual humans, or mixed, i.e., a group evenly distributed between stylized and realistic virtual humans.
-Furthermore, self-avatars were either realistic, based on scan-based personalization, or stylized, based on customization constrained by available customization options.
-Here, we assume the personalization process will result in a higher degree of truthfulness compared to the customization process.
+Furthermore, self-avatars were either realistic, based on scan-based personalization, or stylized, based on customization.
+We assume realistic avatars to be of a higher level of truthfulness as they objectively resemble more visual features similar to the user's real appearance than the stylized ones.
+Within the technical system's boundaries (see Section 3.4.3), the scan-based avatars are created using users' photogrammetric data, depicting the user in form and texture.
+On the other hand, customized stylized avatars are constrained by available customization options and a simplified composition.